 The wines were evaluated by 67 judges, from 18 countries.

 The Judge’s Notes: With its beautiful raspberry color with coral fragments, this wine reveals an elegant nose of ripe red fruits like cherry and raspberry.
 With aeration, violet completes the aromatic palette.
 The flavors are in perfect harmony with the aroma.
 One finds the sweetness of raspberry and sour cherry, all supported by a citrus freshness on the finish.
 A fruity dessert rosé that will delight all connoisseurs.

 “I’m extremely proud of our entire viticultural and winemaking team for their continued efforts to craft the highest quality New Mexico wine.
 This award shows that our wines can compete side-by-side with the best wines in the world, and it’s a reflection of the amount of work our team puts in.” – Vice President, Florent Lescombes

-“As I sit here and reflect on all the years that have gone by, the people that have come and gone, the one thing that has never left is the passion to create a quality wine for the world to enjoy sharing with friends and family, making memories.
-I can truly say hard work pays off. -Melissa Landeros-Winemaker
+“As I reflect on the years that have gone by, one thing that has never left is the passion to create quality wine for the world to enjoy with friends and family while making memories.
+I can truly say hard work pays off. -Melissa Porter, Winemaker